 Admin or facility manager

 What are the simple steps to Implement IT security, Is there an ISO 27001-ISMS Checklist?

-Yes!!, there are number of ISMS checklists which you can download for reference.
-Also, you can reach out to our CertPro professionals for ISMS Checklists.
+Yes, there are a number of ISMS checklists which you can download for reference.
+Also, you can reach out to our CertPro professionals for such ISMS checklists.

-Based on our research which are generally practiced by top companies, we have simplified the standard to 7 steps and they are;
+Based on our research which is generally practiced by top companies, we have simplified the standards to 7 steps and they are given below;